Sacred Heart Girls' College: House teams

-Interhouse competitions remain an integral part of the College's ethos.
-The four Houses with their associated colours are:
+Inter-house competitions remain an integral part of the College's ethos.
+The four houses with their associated colours are:

-The names for the Houses were derived from the traditions and heritage of the RNDM.
-The students are placed into one of the Houses upon starting at the College.
-The House teams participate in sporting events, such as annual swimming carnivals, athletics carnivals and house netball & cross country competitions.
-The Houses also participate in a House arts festival, in which each House exhibits performances relating to song, dance and acting for the College.
+The names for the houses were derived from the traditions and heritage of the Sisters of Our Lady of the Missions.
+The students are placed into one of the houses upon starting at the college.

+The house teams participate in sporting events, such as annual swimming carnivals, athletics carnivals and house netball & cross country competitions.
+The houses also participate in a house arts festival, in which each house exhibits performances relating to song, dance and acting for the college.